vlad-io/DLMDS-EDE02-CODE/readme.md

 ## Scalability

-The Docker technology that is used to ensures scalability because any additional containers can be launced with ease.
+The Docker technology that is used in the appliation ensures scalability because any additional containers can be launched with ease.

 ## Maintainability

 The standard, well known technologies are used, such as, python, crontab, jupyter notebook.
-This ensures that there is sufficient information and skills available to maintain the system.
+This ensures that there is sufficient documentation and skills available in public space to maintain the system.

 ## Data security

-Credentials are stored and retrieved from environmental variables, and are not stored in code (or files).
+Credentials are stored and retrieved from environmental variables, and are not stored in code, or files, and therefore pulled into github public repository.

 ## Governance

-Documentation is provided accross all steps of the system, and in the main (this) document, available from one/central source (github).
+Documentation is provided accross all steps of the system, and in the main (this) document, available from one/central source (github), which provides version control.

 ## Protection

-The data injested from Kaggle, is not part of the application, and can only be retrieved by a user that has the correct credentials and rights to do so
+The data injested from Kaggle, is not part of the application, and can only be retrieved by a user that has the correct credentials and rights to do so.